ironhack-labs/lab-mongoose-movies/README.md

 4. Create the `index.hbs` view file inside the `views/celebrities/` folder.
 5. In the `views/celebrities/index.hbs` view file:
    - Add an `<h2>` tag for the page's heading.
-   - Use a `forEach` loop to display tags with each celebrity's `name`.
+   - Use a `#each` loop to display tags with each celebrity's `name`.
 6. In the `views/index.hbs` (homepage) file:
    - Add a link that goes to the `/celebrities` route.

 ## Iteration #3: The Celebrity Details Page

-We've got a list of celebrities that displays each of their `name`, but what if we want to see the other details?
-In our `views/celebrities/index.hbs` view with our list of celebrities, let's add links so that the user can click on any celebrity's name, and go to a page specifically for that celebrity.
+We've got a list of celebrities that displays each `name`, but what if we want to see the other details?
+In our `views/celebrities/index.hbs` view, let's add links so that the user can click on any celebrity's name, and go to a page specifically for that celebrity.
 On this page, we will show all the details of that celebrity.

 Here's the route we will be using: